 A simple and effective way to grow your computer science skills is to master the basics.
 Knowing the basics sets apart the great coders from the merely intermediate ones.

-So first things first: what is a graph?
-You already know data structures like lists, sets, and dictionaries.
-These data structures are denoted as complex data structures–not because they’re difficult to understand but because they build upon other data structures.
+You may already know data structures like lists, sets, and dictionaries.
+These data structures are denoted as complex data structures--not because they’re difficult to understand but because they build upon other data structures.

 A graph is just another complex data structure for relational data.